 This feature is helpful when trying to determine device order in the JTAG chain. onTAP will interrogate the JTAG chain, and discover the proper device order of each JTAG chain present.
 This tool is useful especially when JTAG devices are not directly connected in a netlist.

 Non-Scan Devices: Memory Cluster Tests and Flash Programming (ISP)

-Cluster test and Flash programming allows non-scan devices such as, DDR2 memory and flash memory, accessible from JTAG scan pins to be tested and programmed.
+Cluster test and Flash programming allows non-scan devices, such as DDR4, DDR3, DDR2 memory and flash memory, accessible from JTAG scan pins to be tested and programmed.
 Flynn Systems maintains an extensive library of flexible and reusable Digital Test Syntax (DTS) models and will make models, tailored to your needs, on request.